 Areas of study include: the Bible and everyday life, traditions and values of the Catholic Church, and Catholic identity.

-Through the use of the My Perspectives reading program from Pearson education students are engaged in a balanced literacy approach to reading instruction.
+Students are engaged in a balanced literacy approach to reading instruction.
 The curriculum includes spelling, comprehension, vocabulary development, decoding strategies and listening skills.
 Students study various genres of text including: realistic fiction, historical fiction, fantasy, myth, drama, poetry, biography, narrative non-fiction, and expository text.
 The daily reading block includes direct reading instruction, small group/whole group instruction, and guided reading.

 NOTE: Daily independent reading both at home and in school is a very important part of the total reading program.
 Reading at home, both independently and aloud, and annotating the texts is greatly encouraged.